Duke Hu of Chen: Legacy

-Chen is honoured as the founding ancestor of the Chen surname, which originated in the state of Chen.
+Duke Hu is honoured as the founding ancestor of the Chen surname, which originated in the state of Chen.
 As of 2020, Chen is the 5th most common surname in China and 4th most common in the world, shared by 70 million people within the country and over 100 million people worldwide (in 2014, there were 54 million in China and 80 million worldwide).